variousauthors/the-valley/NEXTSTEPS.md

 - [x] add hunters camp 108, 97

 - [] play it and balance encounters
+- [] figure out what the hunters and camps should say, or remove NPCs from them if it seems like too much "I like shorts" dialog

 - [] decide if we need to implement 1 time heal
 - [] add 1 time heal 121, 108